migueabellan/docker-lemp/README.md

-# Hello World
+# Docker NGINX PHP72 MySQL

-> How to run php "Hello world" with Docker CE
+> How to run php project with Docker CE

 ## Prerequisites